-An image of laughing about, because it was born for this purpose: Four different alcoholic drinks, vodka, ouzo, whiskey and gin – each with the addition of ice – seem to have harmful effects on some of our internal organs, respectively kidneys, liver, heart, and the brain.
+Here is an image to make us laugh because it was designed to do that.
+Four different alcoholic drinks, vodka, ouzo, whiskey, and gin – each with the addition of ice – seem to have a harmful effect on some of our internal organs, respectively the kidneys, liver, heart, and brain.

-The brilliant image concludes that it is the fault of the ice, the only thing visibly common to all combinations.
-It is clear that there is also alcohol, but that is in disguise, hidden, told with exotic names.
-And then many like it!
+This brilliant image concludes that it is the fault of the ice, the only thing visible that is common to all these different combinations.
+It is clear that there is also alcohol, but this is in disguise, hidden, described by exotic names.
+And then many like it.

-The intent of the person who designed the image is ironic; it must amuse the viewer.
-It made me smile a lot, and then it made me think: everyone finds their own excuse to get the accounts back and to make sense of the things that happen to them in a way that favours their biases.
+The intent of the person who designed this image is irony; it should amuse the viewer.
+It made me smile a lot, and then it made me think: everyone finds their own excuse to make recollections and make sense of the things that happen to them in a way that favours their biases.

-Above all, we tend to build our justifications for making ears as a merchant when we confront ourselves with something that we would not like to hear, that could hurt us, that we don’t like, that requires commitment.
+Above all, we tend to justify having cloth ears when we confront ourselves with something that we don’t want to hear, that could hurt us, that we don’t like, or that requires commitment.

 I am passionate about how we, typical of us human beings, can be irrational.
-Better, we erroneously tend to overestimate our reasoning skills.
-When facing an event, we are usually satisfied with the first explanations, the ones most at hand.
+Furthermore, we tend to wrongly overestimate our reasoning skills.
+When facing an event, we are usually satisfied with our initial interpretation, the one closest to hand.

-From here, we begin building on our castles of considerations, precarious as the roots from which we start.
-The good news is that the intelligence and culture we invoke in full voice have nothing to do with it.
+From here, we begin building on our castles of considerations, precarious as the roots from which began with.
+The good news is that our intelligence and culture that we loudly blame for this have nothing to do with it.

 When we have to elaborate on an event, a (typical) human being goes through a series of complex processes.
-We capture data, give a label, attribute a subjective value, mentally re-elaborates them, and produce a result.
+We capture data, assign a label, attribute a subjective value, mentally re-elaborate them, and produce a result.

 The process behind convincing ourselves of something

-All this process would be consistent with what we want to achieve or do from the event itself.
-All this will then be available for subsequent reworkings of the experience and will be an obvious starting point when an opportunity arises that will resemble something similar to the event already experienced.
+All of this process is consistent with what we want to achieve from the event itself.
+All of this will then be available for subsequent encounters of this experience and will be an obvious starting point when a new event arises that resembles something similar to the prior event already experienced.

-The problem is that, without realising it and in good faith, we often acquire the starting data in a vague, insufficient, and superficial way without considering everything is individual, personal, and partial.
+The problem is that without realising it and in good faith, we often acquire the initial data in a vague, insufficient, and superficial way without considering everything is individual, personal, and partial.

-The elaboration will be incomplete and inadequate, and the product will be far below optimal.
-On the other hand, everything tends to become annoying when our product of the mind, absolutely individual, is glorified to the level of objective truth, and we are ready to defend it at all costs.
+The interpretation will be incomplete and inadequate, and the product will be far below optimal.
+On the other hand, everything tends to become annoying when the product of our mind, absolutely individual, is glorified to the level of objective truth, and we are ready to defend this product at all costs.

 How do we behave?